ghostdogpr/caliban/vuepress/docs/docs/schema.md

 ## Custom types

 Caliban provides auto-derivation for common types such as `Int`, `String`, `List`, `Option`, etc. but you can also support your own types by providing an implicit instance of `caliban.schema.Schema`.
+Note that you don't have to do this if your types are just case classes composed of common types.

 An easy way to do this is to reuse existing instances and use `contramap` to map from your type to the original type.
 Here's an example of creating an instance for [refined](https://github.com/fthomas/refined)'s `NonEmptyString` reusing existing instance for `String` (if you use `refined`, you might want to look at [caliban-refined](https://github.com/niqdev/caliban-extras#caliban-refined)):